HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/specific-software-file-type-tricks/browser-artifacts.md

 The cache information can be found in _**%userprofile%\Appdata\Local\Microsoft\Windows\Temporary Internet Files\Content.IE5**_ and _**%userprofile%\Appdata\Local\Microsoft\Windows\Temporary Internet Files\Content.IE5\low**_

 The information inside these folders is a **snapshot of what the user was seeing**.
-The caches has a size of **250 MB** and the timestamps indicate when the page was visited (first time, creation date of the NTFS, last time, modification time of the NTFS).
+The caches have a size of **250 MB** and the timestamps indicate when the page was visited (first time, creation date of the NTFS, last time, modification time of the NTFS).

 ### Cookies